kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

     curl -s -H "Host: echo.example.com" http://localhost:30080
     ```

-    You should now see the response alrenate between `VERSION ONE` and `VERSION 2`
+    You should now see the response alternate between `VERSION ONE` and `VERSION 2`

     Try editing the `HTTPRoute` and setting the weight of one of the service to `2`.
 Now the traffic is a `2:1` ratio, so the version with a weighting of `2` should appear twice as frequently as the other.